 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

-- Knowledge of personal computers and software applications.
+- Knowledge of accounting, budgeting, and forecasting programs.

-- Working knowledge of Texas nonprofit requirements.
+- Working knowledge of automated information tracking systems.

 - Ability to identify problems, evaluate alternatives, and implement effective solutions.

 - Ability to exercise sound judgment and discretion.